-Actor Matt Smith to play Charles Manson
+Matt Smith's killer new role

-After starring on screen as Doctor Who and Prince Philip, actor Matt Smith's next role will be as cult leader Charles Manson.
+After starring in Doctor Who and playing Prince Philip, actor Matt Smith's next role will be as cult leader Charles Manson.

 The British actor, who played the Duke of Edinburgh in The Crown, will now portray Manson in a film called Charlie Says, according to Hollywood Reporter.